ch1bo/dotfiles/README.md

 ## Dependencies

-As I have not (yet) made the jump to [NixOS](https://nixos.org), I am using `nixpkgs` (via `home-manager`) as an "after-market" package manager on an arbitrary host linux distribution to declaratively manage my home enviroment.
-This usually works quite well, but applications with strong ties into the system are not as straight-forward to set up.
+Using `home-manager` and the user profile to install things from `nixpkgs` usually works quite well, but applications with strong ties into the system are not as straight-forward to set up.
 The following list contains programs I usually require to be on the "system-level":

 * `slock` - requires root via setuid, maybe a wrapper similar to NixOS helps?